 - Dealing with shortages caused by supply chain disruptions.

 - Shifting demand to accommodate new pricing strategies.

 - Accommodating diminished capacity resulting in a desire to slow down demand.

 - Influencing consumer behaviour to adopt a new brand.

 Let’s look at some selective demarketing examples in different industries.

 In the automotive sector, demarketing is a means of slowing the demand of an existing vehicle model in order to introduce a new model year or design.

 You’ll see this in play at the end of each model year where manufacturers offer deep discounts to clear out model years.

-Demarketing is also common in healthcare, influencing consumers to cease the use of a specific medication in favour of a different brand.
+Demarketing is also common in healthcare, influencing consumers to cease the use of specific medications in favour of a different brands.